Radio emission from beyond the light cylinder in millisecond pulsars: Discussion

 We illustrate our ideas with two examples.
 Figure~\ref{fig:1125} shows PSR~J1125$-$5825 which has a radio profile with two distinct regions.
 The weaker component aligns with the dominant gamma-ray component whereas the main radio component has no gamma-ray counterpart.
 We therefore assign the dominant radio component as coming from the polar cap, with the weaker component arising outside the light cylinder co-located with the gamma-rays.
 Fitting an RVM to the whole profile is indeed not possible, and hence, we applied the RVM to the strong component only.
 Ignoring a peculiar upturn of the PAs, possibly due to an unresolved orthogonal jump, we obtain $\alpha = 94\pm 13$\degr\ and $\zeta = 123\pm 12$\degr.
 Our second example is the original millisecond pulsar PSR~J1939+2134 (B1937+21) shown in Figure~\ref{fig:1939}.
 Long thought to be an orthogonal rotator, its PA swing is nevertheless very flat across both the bright radio components (when ignoring a resolved orthogonal jump).
 These radio components align perfectly with the gamma-ray profile.
 High sensitivity observations reveal additional, very low-level components that represent the PC emission in our picture.
 It is possible to fit an RVM to the PC components alone, resulting in $\alpha=108\pm2$\degr\ and $\zeta = 96\pm2$\degr.

 We further adopt the following idea based on the angles $\alpha$ and $\zeta$ as shown also in Figure~2 of \citet{pet24}.
-There are three regions within the $\alpha$-$\zeta$ plane where emission can be detected as shown by the colour shading in Figure~\ref{fig:az}.
-The first is where only LC emission can be seen, regions far from the $\alpha=\zeta$ line (green shading).
-The second is where both PC and LC emission can be seen, generally for $\alpha>45$\degr and $\alpha$ close to $\zeta$ (blue shading).
-The final region is where only PC emission can be detected, with low values of $\alpha$ and/or low values of $\zeta$ (red shading).
-Taking the median spin-period of 3.5~ms of the pulsars in our sample and assuming an emission height of 30~km, then for an isotropic distribution of $\alpha$ and uniform $\zeta$ it is trivial to compute the relative fraction of these categories.
-The green and red shaded regions should both contain 25\% and the blue shaded region 50\% of the detected population.
-In only 14\% of pulsars would both LC and PC emission be missed (yellow shading), i.e. the overall beaming fraction of MSPs is 86\%.
+We take the median spin-period of the pulsars in our sample, 3.5~ms, and assume an emission height of 30~km.
+The half-opening angle of the emission beam is then 36.4\degr.
+This defines the dashed-dotted lines in Figure~\ref{fig:az}. \citet{pet24} showed the observer's visibility of the current sheet is defined as being above the dashed diagonal line in Figure~\ref{fig:az}.
+There are then three regions within the $\alpha$-$\zeta$ plane where emission can be detected as shown by the colour shading in Figure~\ref{fig:az}.
+The first (region I) is where both PC and LC emission can be seen, generally for $\alpha>45$\degr and $\alpha$ close to $\zeta$ (blue shading).
+The second (region II) is where only PC emission can be detected, with low values of $\alpha$ and/or low values of $\zeta$ (red shading).
+Finally, region III is where only LC emission can be seen, regions far from the $\alpha=\zeta$ line (green shading).
+The geometry of region IV is such that neither LC nor PC emission is detectable (yellow shading).

+We can determine the relative fractions of potentially detectable pulsars in each of the shaded areas.
+As the (underlying) distribution of $\alpha$ is unknown, we assume (a) isotropic and (b) uniform.
+Results are shown in Table~\ref{tab:frac}.
+The table shows that, when considering both PC and LC regions, emission covers 85\% of the celestial sphere in the uniform case and 94\% in the isotropic case.
+The actual detectability of a pulsar depends on the luminosity of the PC and LC emission and the (often severe) selection effects of a given radio or gamma-ray observation.

-We therefore classify the pulsars in our sample according to their radio profiles (class D or class C), the presence (or not) of gamma-rays and the alignment (or not) between the radio and gamma-ray profiles.
+We classify the pulsars in our sample according to their radio profiles (class D or class C), the presence (or not) of gamma-rays and the alignment (or not) between the radio and gamma-ray profiles.
 In addition we deduce the angles $\alpha$ and $\zeta$ from the RVM fitting where possible.
 Tables are given in Appendix A and a description of the pulsars in Appendix B.